Lauren Lake

 Lauren Laniece Lake (born July 12, 1969) is an American family lawyer, television judge, and talk show presenter.

 Lake has performed in guest hosting and news anchoring positions for various talk shows and reality legal programs.
-In much of her guest hosting, she has discussed controversial racial, ethnic, gender, and political issues.
-She was the host of HGTV's how-to series “Spice Up My Kitchen“.
+In much of her guest hosting, she has discussed racial, ethnic, gender, and political issues.
+She was the host of HGTV's how-to series Spice Up My Kitchen.

 Lake is best known for arbitrating as the presiding judge over her own tabloid talk/nontraditional courtroom series, Lauren Lake's Paternity Court.
-The series ran 7 seasons, and was nominated for a Daytime Emmy Award five times, including a win in 2019.
-Lake will return to courtroom programming, taking over the revival of We the People in her own edition We the People with Judge Lauren Lake.
-The series will return in the fall 2022, produced by Byron Allen's Entertainment Studios.
+The series ran for seven seasons and was nominated for a Daytime Emmy Award five times, including a win in 2019.

 Early life and education

-Lake was born in Detroit, Michigan to parents who had "very particular expectations" for their daughter's future; in her words, "These were Black people who fought their way through, one Ph.D. at a time, so they were big on education."

-Growing up, Lake sang, danced, and acted in plays.
-Her parents agreed to allow this as long as she kept up with her studies.
-Lake attended Mercy High School in Farmington Hills, Michigan, and was honored as a National Merit Scholar in 1986.
+Lake was born in Detroit, Michigan.
+Describing her parents, Lake said, "These were Black people who fought their way through, one Ph.D. at a time, so they were big on education."
+As a child, Lake sang, danced, and acted in plays.
+Lake attended Mercy High School in Farmington Hills, Michigan, and was a National Merit Scholar in 1986.

 In May 1990, Lake earned a Bachelor of Arts degree in English from the University of Michigan in Ann Arbor, Michigan.
 She earned a secondary teacher certification that same year.
 In May 1993, Lake earned a Juris Doctor from Wayne State University Law School in Detroit, Michigan.
 She paid for her college education by singing on the weekends.

 In June 1995, she was admitted to the State Bar of Michigan and began her law career as a criminal defense attorney.
 In June 2002, she was admitted to the New York State Bar Association and the New Jersey State Bar Association, where her practice is predominantly devoted to entertainment and family law.
 Lake began designing professionally after graduating from law school.

-Entertainment industry
+Entertainment work

-Music industry

-In 1999, Lake relocated to New York City, determined to establish herself as an entertainer.
-She immediately began working, singing background for multi-platinum selling artists, such as Mary J. Blige, Sean "Puff Daddy" Combs, Jay-Z, Dr. Dre, and Snoop Dogg.
-Lake began writing and recording her own music and performing throughout the New York metropolitan area.
-She eventually created her own production company.
+In 1999, Lake relocated to New York City to work in entertainment.
+She sang background for Mary J. Blige, Sean "Puff Daddy" Combs, Jay-Z, Dr. Dre, and Snoop Dogg.
+Lake also began writing, recording, and publicly performing her own music, eventually creating her own production company.